-An Extension of the Model
+An Extension of the Model Published in New Book

-At the Dynamics of Disasters conference in Greece, July 5-9, 2017, we presented the paper: "A Variational Equilibrium Network Framework for Humanitarian Organizations in Disaster Relief: Effective Product Delivery Under Competition for Financial Funds," A. Nagurney, P. Daniele, E. Alvarez Flores, and V. Caruso, to be published in a new Dynamics of Disasters Springer volume.
+At the Dynamics of Disasters conference in Greece, July 5-9, 2017, we presented the paper: "A Variational Equilibrium Network Framework for Humanitarian Organizations in Disaster Relief: Effective Product Delivery Under Competition for Financial Funds," A. Nagurney, P. Daniele, E. Alvarez Flores, and V. Caruso, now published in Dynamics of Disasters: Algorithmic Approaches and Applications, 2018, pp 109-133, Springer International Publishing Switzerland.